Thomas Campbell (Christopher Campbell’s great grandfather) who lived in Fife, started working as a butcher at Castle Street in Edinburgh.

 Campbells started their fish division with a view of supplying premium quality fresh fish.
 Our own buyer in Scrabster hand picks fish daily at the quayside from boats fishing in the North Sea and the Atlantic Ocean, assuring customers of the freshest, Scottish landed fish.

 Launch of campbellsmeat.com.
 With the advent of the internet boom, Campbells extended its top quality produce to consumer households via their website.
-Now, housewives and their families can enjoy Michelin star quality produce without having to pay an enormous amount of money in the comfort of their home.
+Now, households can enjoy Michelin star quality produce without having to pay an enormous amount of money in the comfort of their home.
 We call it affordable luxury!

 Edward retired and passed on the business to his eldest son Christopher.
 Under Christopher’s leadership, the business has matured into the largest, most flexible, approachable and affordable catering supplier in Scotland, offering the complete range of fresh meat, fresh fish and delicatessen products to the catering and hospitality industry.